 Salk Talk is a chance to get to know the researchers whose efforts advance scientific discovery and whose personalities enrich our scientific community.
 Listen as these scientists shed their white lab coats and reveal their greatest passions in and outside the laboratory.
-All interviews are conducted and edited by Margot Wohl.

 Open in iTunes Preview